 The campus will adhere to CDC requirements for hygiene, cleaning, and disinfection requirements as outlined in the CDC/EPA Guidance for Cleaning and Disinfecting and the Cleaning and Disinfecting Decision Tool.
 Staff have access to sanitizer and cleaning wipes to disinfect frequently touched surfaces both before and after use, and our cleaning staff disinfect occupied spaces twice a week, keeping a log to ensure compliance.
 Restrooms, in particular, will receive regular cleaning and disinfection.
 In the event of a confirmed exposure on campus the facility will be closed, and a complete disinfection will occur after droplets have been allowed to settle.
 Our campus safety monitors are responsibility for disinfection compliance.

-Individuals who report an exposure, who report a positive test, or who are not feeling well will not be allowed to enter campus buildings.
-Individuals who meet the criteria for suspected COVID-19 exposure will, if staff or commuter students, be sent home immediately, and, if residential students, isolated in their private room pending transport to their permanent residence.
-If that transport cannot be facilitated quickly, then residential students will be transferred to an isolation room in our dorms.
+Individuals who report an exposure or who report a positive test will not be allowed to enter campus buildings.
+Individuals who meet the criteria for suspected COVID-19 exposure will, if staff or commuter students, be sent home immediately.
 Sullivan County Public Health will lead the contact tracing efforts.

-Students will complete health screenings at least twice a week.
-Those with influenza like symptoms or other indicators of potential COVID-19 will be isolated and sent for testing, and our tracing protocol with Sullivan County Public Health will be activated.
-The college will monitor our daily isolation/tested/positive rate to ensure that an outbreak is not occurring, and we will remain in constant contact with Sullivan County Public Health to ensure that we are following recommendations regarding any possible shutdown.
+Students. staff, and faculty will complete health screenings every time they enter the building.
+Those with influenza like symptoms or other indicators of potential COVID-19 will be sent home.
+The college will remain in constant contact with Sullivan County Public Health to ensure that we are following recommendations regarding any possible shutdown.

 Given the circumstances of the current environment, all plans are subject to change due to new information, guidance, or direction from the state.
 In the event of a shutdown decision, faculty are prepared to move to remote instruction for the fall semester.